Weil, Simpson Thacher, Paul Hastings craft MGM Resorts' CityCenter deal

 The other party in the CityCenter deal, Infinity World Development Corp, has paired up with a familiar face for guidance.
 Infinity World, which is a unit of investment firm Dubai World, is working with Paul Hastings.

-The Paul Hasting team is led by real estate partner Rick Kirkbride and includes corporate partner Michael Zuppone.
+The Paul Hastings team is led by real estate partner Rick Kirkbride and includes corporate partner Michael Zuppone.

 The firm has advised Dubai World on several transactions related to CityCenter, including the securing of funding to complete the project and a $1.78 billion refinancing in 2013, according to firm press releases.